 As the second-most popular of the three starter Pokemon in the original Red and Blue Game Boy games, Squirtle has become a fan favorite over the years.
 Despite how powerful it appears to be in the anime, though, his base stats aren’t all that impressive.
-Despite being a cute Pokemon with a fairly impressive move pool and OK defenses.
+Still, for an undeniably cute Pokemon, Squirtle enjoys a fairly impressive move pool and OK defenses.

-Unlike Bulbasaur and Charmander, Squirtle doesn’t really hold up in competitive low level formats.
+Unlike its starter brethren Bulbasaur and Charmander, though, Squirtle doesn’t really hold up in competitive low level formats.
 However, as I’ll discuss when I write about Wartortle, this is an important Pokemon as it evolves, as it can serve both a utility role and a sweeper role.
 Also, in the video games, Squirtle is a solid starter that’s a bit tougher to kill, although it fails miserably against electric and grass attacks.

-Pokémon and All Respective Names are Trademark & © of Nintendo 1996-2021
+Pokémon and All Respective Names are Trademark & © of Nintendo 1996-2023